 We’ve been playing with sports performance data for some time, a decade ago we were looking at one on one with a single athlete and gradually that migrated to looking at team sports.
 Today with so many players (and weekend warriors) wearing performance monitoring equipment the volume of data has grown enormously and looks set to continue in sports science and big business too.
-Its exciting to see the big end of town getting involved.
+It’s exciting to see the big end of town getting involved.

 Our deputy director(from SABEL Labs) and computer systems expert David Rowlands is keen and has packed his bag already!

-Here is the conference website and agenda
+Here are the conference website and agenda

 We are delighted to present the following panels and presentations at the PSCL Sports Analytics Conference at KPMG Melbourne.